ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 In this code:

 - It is chosen to accept the entire payload or send back an error.
 - This resource has an argument named `covidEntries`, which means the resource expects a payload with the `CovidEntry[]` type.
-Two types of records, the `CovidEntry[]`, which represents the `http:Created` response, and the `IsoCodesConflict`, which represents the `http:Conflict` status code response, will be used as the return types.
+Two types of records, the `CovidEntry[]`, which represents the `http:Created` response, and the `IsoCodeConflict`, which represents the `http:Conflict` status code response, will be used as the return types.

 ## Implement the second endpoint